sommerc/MN_V1_analysis/README.md

 ```
 Each .mp4 movie needs and SLEAP .h5 output and a Fiji .roi annotation.

-The settings YAML file contains gerneral parameters at its root level and specific analysis parameters per `STAGE_GRP`.
+The settings YAML file contains general parameters at its root level and specific analysis parameters per `STAGE_GRP`.
 Hence, movies below a stage group are processed with the same parameters.

 ## Run